Tom Moreland Interchange: Description

-The interchange is a stack interchange.
+The interchange is a five-level stack interchange.
 Because of a northeast-to-southwest ramp that passes over the fourth level of the interchange, Spaghetti Junction is a five-level stack interchange, not a traditional four-level stack.
 It contains additional ramps to accommodate traffic on four nearby side roads: Buford Highway/US 23, Chamblee–Tucker Road, Pleasantdale Road, and Northcrest Road.
 The interchange handles approximately 300,000 vehicles each day.
-It has 14 bridges, the highest rising 90 ft, running from Northcrest Road to I-85 south.
+It has 36 retaining walls, 12 ramps, and 14 bridges, the highest rising 90 ft, running from Northcrest Road to I-85 south.

 History

 The Tom Moreland Interchange was designed to replace a cloverleaf interchange dating back to 1958 that had earned the nickname "Malfunction Junction", and was redesigned and reconstructed as part of the Freeing the Freeways program intended to relieve congestion on Atlanta-area interstates.
 HNTB served as the design consultant for the new interchange.
-In order to fast-track the construction, bidding contractors were required to choose from three major designs for the six major bridges: precast concrete segmental girders, welded steel-plate box girders, and cast-in-place concrete segmental box girders.
-The winning bidder chose the latter design.
+To expedite construction, bidding contractors were required to select from three primary design options for the six major bridges: precast concrete segmental girders, welded steel-plate box girders, and cast-in-place concrete segmental box girders.
+The winning bidder chose the last design.